-The authors hope that this paper serves as a useful foundation for considering the Federal Housing Administration's (FHA's) future role in housing finance as both institutional and regulatory reforms are debated.
-FHA's history has shown that the public policy debate after FHA's financial crisis of the 1980s was driven by balancing the dual objectives of carrying out FHA's purpose and mission and maintaining and improving its financial soundness.
+The authors hope that this paper serves as a useful foundation for considering FHA's future role in housing finance as both institutional and regulatory reforms are debated.
+FHA's history has shown that the public policy debate after FHA's financial crisis of the 1980s was driven by balancing the dual objectives of carrying out FHA's purpose and mission while maintaining and improving its financial soundness.
 In the current environment, FHA is still engaged in helping to mend the ailing housing market.
-Looking forward to a time when that objective will have been substantially accomplished, numerous policy questions remain to be addressed.
+Looking forward to a time when that objective will have been substantially accomplished, there are numerous policy questions to be addressed.
 Some questions involve balancing the costs and benefits of FHA assuming a countercyclical role when future market distress may occur at the same time it is meeting the other aspects of its mission.
-This and other questions about FHA's institutional role are integral to the policy debate framed by the White Paper on Reforming America's Housing Finance Market that was jointly released by the Departments of Treasury and Housing and Urban Development in February 2011 (U.S. Treasury and HUD, 2011).
+This and other questions about FHA's institutional role are integral to the policy debate framed by the White Paper on Reforming America's Housing Finance Market that was jointly released by the Departments of Treasury and HUD in February 2011.
+93.

-FHA is a valuable direct policy lever and has been used to address credit market imperfections, market failures and to provide countercyclical support.
-It has helped address market imperfections by providing increased homeownership opportunities to creditworthy low- and moderate-income families, minority households and first-time homebuyers that the conventional market was unable to serve.
+FHA is a valuable direct policy lever and has been used to address credit market imperfections, market failures and to provide counter-cyclical support.
+It has helped address market imperfections by providing increased homeownership opportunities to creditworthy low- and moderate- income families, minority households and first time home buyers that the conventional market was unable to serve.
 FHA has also expanded access to credit in all regional markets and smoothed regional variations that might have surfaced otherwise.
-FHA has demonstrated innovative processes in mortgage finance such as underwriting borrowers with nontraditional credit that have since become more mainstream practices.
-As, the paper has detailed in sections III and IV, FHA has provided significant countercyclical support with regional recessions (such the oil patch recession of the 1980s) and the national housing bubble in recent years.
+FHA has demonstrated innovative processes in mortgage finance such as underwriting borrowers with non-traditional credit that have since become more mainstream practices.
+As, the paper has detailed in Sections III and IV, FHA has provided significant countercyclical support with regional recessions (such the oil patch recession of the 1980s) and the national housing bubble in recent years.
 (Regional recessions have been more common than national ones and FHA has been a valuable policy instrument in mitigating them).
 Furthermore, FHA has applied the lessons it has learned in the past to the actions it has taken in dealing with the current crisis: both to protect its fiscal health and also to support its dual mission of bolstering the housing market during tough times and providing access to homeownership for underserved populations.
-Although the final accounting for the cost of actions taken to deal with the current crisis is still to be determined, FHA and policymakers will likely seek answers to the following questions.
+While the final accounting for the cost of actions taken to deal with the current crisis is still to be determined, FHA and policy makers will likely seek answers to the following questions: